Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Discussion

 \subsubsection{Preventing Over-Dependency in Use Patterns}

-Over-dependency on \acc{}s can emerge when prolonged and intensive engagement begins to crowd out other forms of social interaction.
+Prolonged and intensive engagement with AICCs can lead to over-dependency, particularly when such use begins to crowd out other forms of social interaction.
 Our findings indicate that some users gradually shift from seeing \acc{}s as complementary supports to regarding them as primary sources of interaction.
-This behavioral shift may reduce the time and motivation devoted to nurturing offline relationships, ultimately contributing to social withdrawal.
+This behavioral shift may reduce the time and motivation in nurturing offline relationships, ultimately contributing to social withdrawal.
 To mitigate these risks, designers can integrate features that actively support balanced usage.
 For example, ``break'' mechanisms could temporarily pause interactions after a certain duration or number of exchanges, encouraging users to take time away from the \acc{}.
-These pauses could be paired with nudges toward offline activities, such as suggesting a walk, a call to a friend, or a social hobby.
+These pauses could be paired with nudges toward offline activities, such as suggestions to take a walk, call a friend, or a social hobby.
 Usage analytics could also be leveraged to detect escalating interaction patterns and adaptively increase break prompts, fostering healthier engagement rhythms.